YvesBoyadjian/vk-bootstrap4j/README.md

 # vk-bootstrap4j
-A java port of vk-bootstrap:
+A java port with LWJGL of vk-bootstrap: https://github.com/charles-lunarg/vk-bootstrap
-https://github.com/charles-lunarg/vk-bootstrap